siarhei-shliayonkin/fsl/README.md

 Run previously created image: `make image-run`.

 ### Using docker-compose
-Use `make up` and `make down` to start stop service using docker-compose.
+Use `make up` and `make down` to start/stop service using docker-compose.

 ## Deployment
 Service can be deployed on the cluster using helm templates.
 Configured cluster with established connection is required as well as helm command.
 Use command like the `helm install fsl --namespace=fsl helm/fsl` to deploy service.
 The namespace is optional here.